Have you been called by the DWP and made an 'offer' after you had asked for an appeal?

 Changing your award

-You normally have to ask for a decision to be looked at again within 1 month, but if it is after that you can ask anyway.
-You will have to explain why you were unable to ask them earlier.
+If you accepted the offer more than one month ago, you will have to explain why you were unable to ask them earlier.
 If you can, explain that the delay was a result of your disability (for example, if you were unable to deal with it until now because you need help to deal with your benefits, or the thought of it made you too anxious) it will help.
 If you were not told of your right to appeal by the DWP, or if they implied that you couldn't, include that.
+If you didn’t know you should appeal again until you got advice, explain that you couldn’t get advice earlier because of your disability.

 We recognise that many claimants have had such bad experiences with the DWP that they want to avoid all unneccesary contact in case their award is reduced.
 It is understandable and we are sorry that you have had such a bad experience.